GIScience/openrouteservice/docs/frequently-asked-questions.md

 If you run into the daily limit, you will receive a `403 - Forbidden` HTTP error.
 If you run into the minutely limit, you will receive a `429 - Too many requests` HTTP error.
+The remaining daily quota is returned in the `x-ratelimit-remaining` header and the time it resets in the `x-ratelimit-reset` header.